luaj/luaj/README.md

 (or `luaj.bat` on Windows)

-If you need JME support (Java Micro Edition, specifically for mobiles), this fork is not recommend.
+If you need JME support (Java Micro Edition, specifically for mobiles), this fork is not recommended.

-You can try `ant all` or `ant jar-jme`, but there is no no guarantee that it will even compile (though that may be fixed in a future version).
+You can try `ant all` or `ant jar-jme`, but there is no guarantee that it will even compile (though that may be fixed in a future version).

 This fork aims to fix some issues met with luaj 3.0.2, still present in